 We rely on data to inform decision-making, drive innovation, and maintain a competitive edge.
 However, data is not static, and over time, it can undergo significant changes that impact its quality, reliability, and usefulness.

 Understanding the nuances of these changes is crucial if you aim to harness the full potential of your data.
-Three key concepts—data decay, data entropy, and data drift—capture different ways data can evolve over time, each posing unique challenges.
+Three key concepts—data decay, data entropy, and data drift—capture different ways data can evolve over time.
+Each poses unique challenges.

 The time component is crucial in understanding these phenomena, as it underscores the dynamic nature of data and its susceptibility to change.
-If left unaddressed, data decay, entropy, and drift can have negative impacts on downstream use cases, diminishing the value and effectiveness of analytics and machine learning models.
+If left unaddressed, data decay, entropy, and drift can have negative impacts on your downstream use cases.
+They can diminish the value and effectiveness of analytics and your machine learning models.

-Let’s explore the differences and implications of these concepts so you can prepare for and mitigate the challenges associated with evolving data landscapes.
+Let’s explore the differences and implications of these concepts so you can prepare for their challenges.

 Data Decay/Data Degradation

 Data decay refers to the gradual degradation of data quality over time.
-It is the process by which data loses its accuracy, relevance, or completeness over time.
+It is the process by which data loses its accuracy, relevance, or completeness.
 This often happens due to changes in the real world that are not captured in your data systems.

 Examples of Data Decay